The following policies exist to enhance the safety and comfort of all students living in College housing.

 Intoxication, public drunkenness, and disorderly conduct are prohibited by Lynchburg College policies and Lynchburg City laws.
 Disorderly conduct includes but is not limited to cursing profanely in public.
 Neither presence on campus nor residence in College housing shields a student from obligation to adhere to College alcohol policies and alcohol laws.

-Due to health issues, animals may not be in any College housing for any length of time or for any reason.* No pets other than fish may be kept in College housing.
+Animals, other than service animals and approved emotional support animals, may not be in any College housing for any length of time or for any reason.
+No pets other than fish may be kept in College housing.
 Prohibited animals include “tank animals,” such as frogs, hermit crabs, lizards, and snakes.
-Individuals with animals other than fish will be subject to adjudication and instructed to remove the animals immediately (within 24 hours); failure to do so within the allotted time will result in additional disciplinary action.
+Individuals with unauthorized animals other than fish will be subject to adjudication and instructed to remove the animals immediately (within 24 hours); failure to do so within the allotted time will result in additional disciplinary action.

 For more information about policies regarding animals, see Animals on Campus.